 Criterion 1.6 is not applicable.
 Lao PDR does not exempt FIs nor DNFBPs from any of the activities outlined in the 40 Recommendations.

 Criterion 1.7 is Not Met/Partly Met.
 Lao PDR has not issued notices requiring financial institutions to take certain actions or avoid certain activity in relation to identified high risks.
-[For Lao PDR: The notices referred to relate to internal risk assessments and describing suspicious financial activity - Have any notices been issued to take enhanced measures associated with identified high risks?].
 The Bank of the Lao PDR requires some reporting entities (banks, the Securities Commission Office and the Department of State Owned Enterprises and Insurance Management to undertake their own risk assessment of their customs and their products to ensure risk mitigation occurs.

 [For Secretariat: Analysis to be cross-checked/cross-referenced with R19]